 We are running the risk of exacerbating the inequities that already existed before we transitioned to online.

-What mindset shifts will help institutions better support these students?
+What mindset shifts will help institutions better support minoritized students?

 Previous research has taught us that the main challenges for students enrolled in online courses include feeling isolated, lack of community, and limited engagement with the instructor.
 Implementing high-quality teaching strategies is going to become an important factor in course design and successful management of large online courses.
 Some of these strategies include keeping work relevant and manageable, creating opportunities for collaboration and discussion, and providing regular feedback to students.